aravi3/MazeCraze/README.md

 ### Efficiency Calculations

-I calculate efficiency calculations for each algorithm.
+I calculate efficiency stats for each algorithm.
 These calculations include execution time, nodes visited, and efficiency.
 In this application, I define efficiency as `((totalNodes - nodesVisited) / totalNodes) * 100`.
 As an example below, you can see that I perform these calculations once the ending point is found.